Terasem Colloquium, July 20, 2026

 “As William Sims Bainbridge pointed out in his 1976 book, The Spaceflight Revolution: A Sociological Study,” said Arthur Clarke, “space travel is a technological mutation that should not really have arrived until the 21st century.”

 Bainbridge’s book, written 50 years ago, is worth reading again.
 “Somewhere soon after the turn of the century there is the real possibility of a Second Spaceflight Revolution,” said Bainbridge in the last chapter.
-Today, after the Artemis II mission around the Moon and the recently announced NASA plans, we are seeing the possible beginnings of a new Spaceflight Revolution.
+Bainbridge will speak at the Colloquium about a new, and better, Spaceflight Revolution.

 See here for a list of previous Terasem Colloquia, with full video recordings.